Daniel Lee Corwin

 Daniel Lee Corwin (September 13, 1958 – December 7, 1998) was an American serial killer who was sentenced to death and executed for murdering three women across three counties in Texas between February and July 1987.
-After his conviction for an attempted murder, he was confessed to the previous crimes, for which he was tried, convicted, and eventually executed.
+After his conviction for an attempted murder, he confessed to the previous crimes, for which he was tried, convicted, and eventually executed.

-Corwin's case is notable for the fact that he is the first person to be tried and successfully convicted under Texas' "serial killer statute".
+Corwin's case is notable as he is the first person to be tried and successfully convicted under Texas' "serial killer statute".

 Early life

 Little is known of Corwin's background.
 Born in Orange County, California on September 13, 1958, he was one of two children born to Phil and Nancy Corwin, who also had a daughter named Debbie.
 At some point, the family moved to Temple, Texas, where the young Corwin became a Boy Scout, worked as a Sunday School teacher and was reportedly a good student.
-It is known that Corwin suffered two severe cuts to the head during accidents – later on, psychologists would suggest that this caused him to suffer from some sort of brain damage.
+It is known that Corwin suffered two severe cuts to the head during accidents; later, psychologists suggested that this caused him brain damage.